space-physics/iri2016/README.md

 ## Install

-Any Fortran compiler will do, for example:
+Any Fortran compiler will do.
+PyIRI2016 has been tested with compilers including:

+* Gfortran 5, 6, 7, 8
+* Intel `ifort`
+* PGI `pgf90`

+Install Gfortran by:

 -   Linux: `apt install gfortran`
 -   Mac: `brew install gcc`
 -   [Windows](https://www.scivision.co/windows-gcc-gfortran-cmake-make-install/)

-and then from your Python >= 3.6 install (such as [Miniconda](https://conda.io/miniconda.html)):
+and then from your Python &ge; 3.6 install (such as [Miniconda](https://conda.io/miniconda.html)):

     pip install pyiri2016